MIT-STARLab/SPRINT/README.md

 # General Setup

-1. Clone the repo: `git clone --recursive git@github.mit.edu:star-lab/CIRCINUS.git`
+1. Clone the repo: `git clone --recursive git@github.edu:apollokit/circinus.git`
 1. Set up your environment:
     1. Install and configure your default `python` and pip to exactly Python **3.5**, (recommended in a virtual environment, see next step).
         1. Recommended: Direct installation, if needed: Download from https://www.python.org/downloads/.
 Note that the global planner code is currently tested with Python 3.5.4.
         1. Not recommended: alternatively Homebrew, [pyenv to set to 3.5](https://github.com/pyenv/pyenv).
         1. Pick your poison and stick with it or it'll get messy.
         1. Confirm your version of Python (`python --version`) & location of the installation (`which python`) is the same for all subsequent steps.
-    1. Make a virtual environment:
+    1. Make the virtual environment:
+        1. cd to your new circinus repo
         1. Install virtual environment executable if needed, `pip install virtualenv`
-        1. Make a virtual environment for installing all the right packages to run the code (in a convenient location for you - it shouldn't be versioned in the SW repos).
-OS X: `virtualenv --python=/usr/local/bin/python3.5 venv`, windows: `virtualenv --python=/c/Users/STARLab/AppData/Local/Programs/Python/Python35/python.exe venv` ( where the path is to the Python 3.5 executable)
-        1. Activate the virtual environment: OS X: `source venv/bin/activate`, windows: `source venv/Scripts/activate`
-    1. Install required python packages.
-        1. cd to CIRCINUS base directory
-        2. `pip install -r requirements.txt`
+        1. Create the virtual environment and install requirements with `./create_virtualenv.sh`
-        3. Note that this DOES NOT install the required matlab package needed for many CIRCINUS repos.
+            1. Note that this DOES NOT install the required matlab package needed for many CIRCINUS repos.
 See below for those instructions
+        1. Activate the virtual environment: `source source_virtualenv`
     1. Install [Matlab python engine](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html?refresh=true) (assumed Matlab 2017a+ installed).
         1. Ensure the correct version of python is enabled being referenced where you execute this installation command (pyenv is directory specific, for instance).
         2. Sudo or admin terminal will be necessary.